krishnaw14/OS-assignments/README.md

 # OS-assignments
-Assignments done as part of Operating Systems Course (CS 347)
+Assignments done as part of Operating Systems Course (CS 347).
+Complete Problem Statement of each assignment is present in the respective folders.

 ## Assignment 1: Shell Implementation